International use of the U.S. dollar: Dollarization and fixed exchange rates

 Other nations besides the United States use the U.S. dollar as their official currency, a process known as official dollarization.
 For instance, Panama has been using the dollar alongside the Panamanian balboa as the legal tender since 1904 at a conversion rate of 1:1.
 Ecuador (2000), El Salvador (2001), and East Timor (2000) all adopted the currency independently.
 The former members of the U.S.-administered Trust Territory of the Pacific Islands, which included Palau, the Federated States of Micronesia, and the Marshall Islands, chose not to issue their own currency after becoming independent, having all used the U.S. dollar since 1944.
 Two British dependencies also use the U.S. dollar: the British Virgin Islands (1959) and Turks and Caicos Islands (1973).
 The islands Bonaire, Sint Eustatius and Saba, now collectively known as the Caribbean Netherlands, adopted the dollar on January 1, 2011, as a result of the dissolution of the Netherlands Antilles.

-The US dollar is an official currency in Zimbabwe, along with the euro, sterling, the pula, the rand, and several other currencies.
+The U.S. dollar is an official currency in Zimbabwe, along with the euro, sterling, the pula, the rand, and several other currencies.
 A series of Zimbabwean Bond Coins was put into circulation on 18 December 2014 in 1, 5, 10, and 25 cent denominations, and afterwards 50 cent and 1 dollar bonds coins, which are pegged at the same rate as American coins.

-Some countries that have adopted the US dollar issue their own coins: See Ecuadorian centavo coins, Panamanian Balboa and East Timor centavo coins.
+Some countries that have adopted the U.S. dollar issue their own coins: See Ecuadorian centavo coins, Panamanian Balboa and East Timorese centavo coins.

-Some other countries link their currency to US dollar at a fixed exchange rate.
+Some other countries link their currency to U.S. dollar at a fixed exchange rate.
 The local currencies of Bermuda and the Bahamas can be freely exchanged at a 1:1 ratio for USD.
-Argentina used a fixed 1:1 exchange rate between the Argentine peso and the US dollar from 1991 until 2002.
+Argentina used a fixed 1:1 exchange rate between the Argentine peso and the U.S. dollar from 1991 until 2002.
 The currencies of Barbados and Belize are similarly convertible at an approximate 2:1 ratio.
 The Netherlands Antillean guilder (and its successor the Caribbean guilder) and the Aruban florin are pegged to the dollar at a fixed rate of 1:1.79.
 The East Caribbean dollar is pegged to the dollar at a fixed rate of 2.7:1, and is used by all of the countries and territories of the OECS other than the British Virgin Islands.
 In Lebanon, one dollar is equal to 15000 Lebanese pounds, and is used interchangeably with local currency as de facto legal tender.
-The exchange rate between the Hong Kong dollar and the United States dollar has also been linked since 1983 at HK$7.8/USD, and pataca of Macau, pegged to Hong Kong dollar at MOP1.03/HKD, indirectly linked to the US dollar at roughly MOP 8/USD.
+The exchange rate between the Hong Kong dollar and the United States dollar has also been linked since 1983 at HK$7.8/USD, and pataca of Macau, pegged to Hong Kong dollar at MOP1.03/HKD, indirectly linked to the U.S. dollar at roughly MOP 8/USD.
 Several oil-producing Arab countries on the Persian Gulf, including Saudi Arabia, peg their currencies to the dollar, since the dollar is the currency used in the international oil trade.